How to get your art noticed online

 Many people will have different opinions on your work.
 Some people may like it, and others will criticize it.
 Some criticisms may be entirely off the mark, and some people may even leave unkind comments.
 This is something every creator goes through, and artists aren’t an exception.

-Sometimes people might not understand your art.
-Other times they might leave hurtful remarks.
 These kinds of people may deter you from drawing, but that shouldn’t be a reason to give up.
+If you give up then your art will definitely not reach the people who would appreciate it.

 As you post, you’ll find fans who love and support your artwork.
 Ignore unkind remarks, and take compliments to heart.
-Try to keep a positive mental attitude.
+Try to keep a positive mental attitude and also keep in mind that the value of your creations shouldn’t be solely judged by the opinions of others

 5. Finish each piece of work

-Sometimes you see unfinished artwork and quick doodles on art communities.
+Sometimes you will see unfinished artwork and quick doodles on art communities.

 You never know who might look at your work.
-It might even be seen by someone who could change your life, such as industry professionals.
-If you only post unfinished artwork, you might lose that chance.
+It might even be seen by someone who is scouting for talent or recruiting for an art-related job.
+If you only post unfinished artwork, you might get overlooked.
 Make sure to post completed artworks that showcase your skills.

-Having a mindset of completing all the art you create, rather than only posting the things you complete, can help you to push yourself and improve your art skills.
+Having a mindset of completing all the art you create, rather than only posting the things you draw in the moment, can help you push yourself and improve your art skills.
+Each completed piece will be an important part of your online art portfolio, too!

 Respect Your Online Community

-Being an artist can be a lonesome at times.
+Being an artist can be lonely at times.
 However, don’t forget that you are connected with many people through the creation and sharing of art.
-Being kind and respectful to the community will build you a good reputation and help you get noticed.
+Being kind and respectful to the art community will build you a good reputation and help you get noticed, because everyone will notice someone who is not only motivated but reaches out to and lifts up other artists.

 Created by: Nyle Inc.